 Flats, plots and beautiful villas for a reasonable amount of money!
 European buyers of real estate in Turkey will get the full guarantee and security of the Turkish government concerning their property.

 You will sign a contract with the construction company covering the complete process, handing over of the keys and the sales price, including the plot.
-All details of the sale such as price and dates of payment should be written precisely into the contract.
+All details of the sale such as price and dates of payment should be written precisely in the contract.
 Please make sure that the tapu is clear of any problems and also remember that all real estate paperwork and contracts must be signed by a notary.
 This is usual everywhere in Europe and it is the same in Turkey.
 Do not believe anybody who tells you otherwise.

 Once you have the tapu written in your name, you are the new owner!
 This counts for everything.